sparshmahajan/Openinapp-Assignment/README.md

 | Get Tasks   | api/task         | GET    | \_\_    | task_id,page,limit | OK      |
 | Update Task | api/task/:taskId | PUT    | status  | \_\_               | OK      |
 | Delete Task | api/task/:taskId | DELETE | \_\_    | \_\_               | OK      |

 ---

+---

+# Cron Jobs

+## 1. Change Priority Based on Due Date

+- **Logic:** If the due date of a task has passed, update the priority of the task.
+- **Frequency:** Daily

+## 2. Voice Calling using Twilio

+- **Logic:** If a task passes its due date, initiate a voice call using Twilio.
+  - Call users based on priority (0, 1, 2).
+  - Only call the next user if the previous user does not attend the call.
+- **Frequency:** Daily

+---